 "Vince McMahon interviewed a parade of wrestlers as if they all lived in some parallel universe where everyone walked around in colored trunks, Arab headdresses, pink leisure suits, tribal feathers, and army fatigues," relates Shaun Assael and Mike Mooneyham in their book Sex, Lies and Headlocks: The Real Story of Vince McMahon and World Wrestling Entertainment.
 "To the promoters of the crumbling NWA, the show was a heresy.
 They feared it would turn the public against them by altering traditional, physical wrestling into television comedy."
 Sports Illustrated called it "maybe the most provocative show on television."

-The inaugural WrestleMania, which combined wrestling with music and celebrities, was built upon the momentum of this last show.
-The event offered closed-circuit television for people unable to attend the event held at Madison Square Garden and who also had the wherewithal to pay for such an expensive option.
+The inaugural WrestleMania, which combined wrestling with music and celebrities, was built upon this last show’s momentum.
+The event offered closed-circuit television for people unable to attend the Madison Square Garden event and who also had the wherewithal to pay for such an expensive option.
 The show was a success, with over 19,000 fans in attendance and over one million viewers on closed-circuit television.
 The WWF grossed $4 million, a staggering number at the time.
-The thinking was that in order to become a national promotion, they needed a national event to go with it.
+The thinking was that to become a national promotion, they needed a national event to go with it.
 They used Starrcade ’83 as an inspiration but wanted to top it.

 Did you know?
-NWA Starrcade ’83: A Flair For The Gold at the Greensboro Coliseum in North Carolina, saw Ric Flair defeat Harley Race to commence his second title run as NWA World Heavyweight Champion.
-It was the first wrestling event to utilize closed-circuit television in more than one state and is now considered “The WrestleMania before WrestleMania” with an estimated 15,500 in attendance.
+NWA Starrcade ’83: A Flair For The Gold at the Greensboro Coliseum in North Carolina saw Ric Flair defeat Harley Race to commence his second title run as NWA World Heavyweight Champion.
+It was the first wrestling event to utilize closed-circuit television in more than one state and is now considered "The WrestleMania before WrestleMania," with an estimated 15,500 in attendance.
 Other than the NWA title match, the card featured Roddy Piper and Greg Valentine in a brutal dog collar match, and Jack and Jerry Brisco vs. the team of Ricky Steamboat and Jay Youngblood.
-Starrcade ’83 was inspired in turn by the WWF’s Showdown at Shea from 1980 that pitted Bruno Sammartino vs. Larry Zbyszko in a steel cage.
+Starrcade ’83 was inspired by the WWF’s Showdown at Shea from 1980, which pitted Bruno Sammartino vs. Larry Zbyszko in a steel cage.
 That event is estimated to have drawn 36,000.
 Starrcade is a concept that is said to have been spearheaded by Dusty Rhodes.